 The power of art and architecture lies in their potential to concentrate the ingredients of reflected beauty or life forms at the most innate level of being.
 In this vein, Dr. Gordon Shaw, of University of California, Irvine, shows that the notation of Mozart's most sublime music echoes the EEGS of very bright people.
 The highly publicized "Mozart Quotient" has had the odd effect of popularizing classical music with the expectation of making young children, as well as adults, smarter (Shaw and Peterson 1999).

 In 1989-90 I lived alone in Tonto National Forest in North Eastern Arizona.
 I lived with flora and fauna - bear, elk, deer, coyote, tarantula, etc. With no heat, and no water, I had to learn to survive, particularly in the winter when the snows were high and the temperatures fell to ten below zero.
-I had to melt snow for water, had to be ever vigilant against freezing, and was constantly working for survival.
+I covered the outside of the cabin with heavy plastic sheeting to reduce the effect of the wind.
+The interior temperature was never more than 32 degrees F. I had to melt snow for water, had to be ever vigilant against freezing, and was constantly working for survival.
 My only buddy was a baby bobcat who adopted me as his mother and slept in my hair.
 He grew enormous, but always considered himself tiny, even as he slithered off the bed and grabbed my head with his huge paw.